 During 2020, the Northern Care Alliance established two associate non-executive positions, as part of the Board’s succession planning arrangements and as a developmental initiative.
-Our two associate non-executive directors shadow the organisation’s statutory non-executive directors, including at Board meetings where they are encouraged to actively contribute as non-voting attendees.
+Our two associate non-executive directors shadow the organisation’s statutory non-executive directors, including at Board meetings where they're encouraged to actively contribute as non-voting attendees.

-Faye has a particular expertise in and is passionate about addressing health inequalities in the Black Caribbean and African community.
-Prior to joining academia, Faye had several years' experience in frontline practitioner roles within acute and community setting; she is also the programme lead for Master’s in global public health at the Manchester Metropolitan University.
+Faye has a particular expertise in and is passionate about addressing health inequalities in the black Caribbean and African community.
+Prior to joining academia, Faye had several years' experience in frontline practitioner roles within acute and community settings.
+She's also the programme lead for Masters in global public health at Manchester Metropolitan University.

-She is the chair of the Caribbean & African Health Network (CAHN), a national organisation which was formed in 2017 and which has an ambition to eradicate health inequalities within a generation for Black people and works at both the strategic and operational level to effect that change.
+She's the chair of the Caribbean & African Health Network (CAHN), a national organisation formed in 2017 with an ambition to eradicate health inequalities within a generation for black people.
+She works at both the strategic and operational level to effect that change.

-Faye is currently the patient public voice lead for the NHS maternity transformation programme, North West.
-She is the co-chair for the Greater Manchester and Eastern Cheshire Ethnic Black and Asian maternity workstream and sits on the race and health observatory maternity stakeholder group.
+Faye is currently the patient public voice lead for the NHS maternity transformation programme, north-west.
+She's the co-chair for the Greater Manchester and Eastern Cheshire Ethnic Black and Asian maternity workstream and sits on the race and health observatory maternity stakeholder group.

-She has been appointed as a member of Greater Manchester Mayor’s Race Panel and is involved in several pieces of research which include the role of co-investigator in nursing and racism at Sheffield Hallam University, and also maternity research with Royal College of Obstetricians and Gynaecologists (RCOG) and THIS Institute (Oxford University) on maternity related developments to reduce risk in maternity service.
+She's been appointed as a member of the Greater Manchester Mayor’s Race Panel and is involved in several pieces of research which include the role of co-investigator in nursing and racism with Sheffield Hallam University, and also maternity research with the Royal College of Obstetricians and Gynaecologists (RCOG) and THIS Institute (Oxford University) on maternity-related developments to reduce risk in maternity services.